Self-Compassion: How Self-Care Begins Within

 Self-care.
 We've all been told at some point that we need to take better care of ourselves, but do we truly understand what that means?
 Is self-care simply the act of taking a hot bath, enjoying a favourite drink, or carving out time to read?
 Or is it more profound, encompassing a deeper commitment to nurturing our emotional, mental, and physical well-being?

-Whilst these pleasurable activities can be part of self care, we owe it to ourselves to understand the real foundations, and how we can cultivate practices that nurture our well-being on a deeper, more sustainable level.
-Most of us understand what compassion means and frequently extend it to those we care about, but how often do we turn that compassion inward and show it to ourselves?
-Self-compassion lies at the core of self-care; without it, true self-care isn't possible.
+While pleasurable activities can be a part of self-care, we owe it to ourselves to understand its true foundations and how to cultivate practices that nurture our well-being on a deeper, more sustainable level.
+Most of us know what compassion looks like and regularly offer it to those we care about.
+But how often do we turn that same compassion inward?
+Self-compassion is at the heart of self-care.
+Without it, true self-care isn’t possible.
 The two are inseparable, like a lock and key.
-If we want to practise meaningful self-care, we must open ourselves to self-compassion.
+If we want to practise meaningful self-care, we must first open ourselves to self-compassion.

 What is self-care?

-Self-care is the practice of intentionally taking time to nurture and maintain our physical, mental, and emotional well-being.
-It involves engaging in activities that promote relaxation, reduce stress, and give us the opportunity to temporarily pause and switch off from our fast paced lives.
+Self-care is the intentional practice of nurturing and maintaining our physical, mental, and emotional well-being.
+It involves engaging in activities that promote relaxation, reduce stress, and offer us the chance to pause and disconnect from the demands of our fast-paced lives.

-Self-care can include several distinct practises each focusing on a different part of our overall wellbeing; physical, emotional, mental, social and spiritual.
-Combining these distinct practises helps us to nurture a more balanced life.
-At its core, self-care is about recognising our own needs and taking proactive steps to meet them in a balanced and sustainable way.
+Self-care encompasses several distinct practices, each focusing on a different aspect of our overall well-being: physical, emotional, mental, social, and spiritual.
+When combined, these practices support a more balanced and fulfilling life.
+At its core, self-care is about recognising our own needs and taking proactive, sustainable steps to meet them with intention and compassion.

 Physical self-care might include anything from prioritising sleep, regular exercise, eating nourishing food, enjoying a hot bath or engaging in daily skincare practises.